PyCQA/baron/docs/index.rst

 We will conclude here now that we have seen an example of every aspect of FST rendering.
-Understanding everything is not required to use Baron since several helpers like :file:`render`, :file:`RenderWalker` or :file:`dumps` which handles all the complexity under the hood.
+Understanding everything is not required to use Baron since several helpers like :file:`render`, :file:`RenderWalker` or :file:`dumps` handle all the complexity under the hood.

 Render Helper
 -------------